Follow these straightforward steps to obtain an Arkansas hunting license:

 Skip having to attend an in-person field-day course with our 3 hour interactive Hunter Safety course.

-We submit your course results to the state.
-The state will issue and email you your permanent Hunter Education Certificate (Card).
-This is valid for use in all 50 USA States (including Arkansas), Mexico, Canada, and any other country or US Territory that has reciprocity with IHEA-USA & State Issued Hunter Education Certificates.
+We submit your course results to TPWD.
+They will issue and email you your permanent Hunter Education Certificate (Card) in 24 hours (this can take 3-4 days when completed outside of hunting season, April-July); however, when taken during peak hunting season, August-March, it's processed in 24 hours.
+This is valid for use in all 50 U.S. states (including Arkansas), Mexico, Canada, and any other country or U.S. territory that has reciprocity with IHEA-USA & State Issued Hunter Education Certificates.

 Select Your AR Hunting License